iambrainstorming/opinionated_observer/src/election/delhi-election-2025.md

 For serving lakhs of people, the cost would be Rs 56,000,000.
 This is quite expensive.

+Though I don't have any data on how many people are actually downloading it.
+Is it in the hundreds, the thousands, or even more downloads?

 A better approach is to use torrent clients to distribute the files, reducing the bandwidth load on a single server.
 One can use [WebTorrent](https://webtorrent.io/) to create torrent files and [rqbit](https://github.com/ikatson/rqbit) to run servers.
 However, rqbit does not currently have a feature to create torrent files.

 ## WebTorrent Links Compilation